-- a) A member may backdate his dues to cover a lapse in membership.
+- a.
+A member may backdate his dues to cover a lapse in membership.
 If a member lapses, participation during the period of the lapse does not count.
-Backdating dues will not allow these points to be recorded. - b) - c) Backdating of dues is allowed for point conversions from other organizations.
-The Bylaws state that payment of dues may be required for point conversions from other organizations.
+Backdating dues will not allow these points to be recorded. - b.
+Backdating of dues is allowed for point conversions from other organizations.
+Lex Adria Article IX.E., states that payment of dues may be required for point conversions from other organizations.